bronte123/-/about.md

 </head>

 <p class="message">
-  “Life is like riding a bicycle.
-To keep your balance you must keep moving.”
+  “To be creative is to be free.
+To be free is to be creative.”
   <br>
- 															- Albert Einstein
+ 															- Brontë
  </p>

 <img src="/AboutMe.jpg" alt="An image of the website author." />